adnanali17official/react-table-lite/README.md

  - **Sort data by header:**
     Accepts array of keys which matches with headers for displaying sorted table data.

+ - **Searchable:**
+    Data can be searched by providing comma separated search strings.
+Specify columns to be searched using 'searchBy' props.

+ - **Data limit:**
+    Limit data rows for better performance.

  - **Download Table Data:**
     Use ‘download’ prop to enable a button that exports table data as .csv, button is also customizable, default is false.